-The Group's alternative performance measures and key performance indicators are aligned to the Group's strategy and together are used to measure the performance of the business
+The Group's alternative performance measures and key performance indicators are aligned to the Group's strategy and together are used to measure the performance of the business.

 Alternative performance measures are non-GAAP (Generally Accepted Accounting Practice) measures and provide supplementary information to assist with the understanding of the Group's financial results and with the evaluation of operating performance for all the periods presented.
-Alternative performance measures, however, are not a measure of financial performance under IAS in conformity with the requirements of CA 2006 and should not be considered as a substitute for measures determined in accordance with IAS in conformity with the requirements of CA 2006.
-As the Group's alternative performance measures are not defined terms under IAS in conformity with the requirements of CA 2006 they may therefore not be comparable with similarly titled measures reported by other companies.
+Alternative performance measures, however, are not a measure of financial performance under UK-adopted International Financial Reporting Standards ('IFRS') and should not be considered as a substitute for measures determined in accordance with IFRS.
+As the Group's alternative performance measures are not defined terms under IFRS they may therefore not be comparable with similarly titled measures reported by other companies.

-Reconciliations of alternative performance measures to the most directly comparable measures reported in accordance with IAS in conformity with the requirements of CA 2006 are provided below.
+Reconciliations of alternative performance measures to the most directly comparable measures reported in accordance with IFRS are provided below.

-a) Underlying EBITDA
+a.
+Underlying EBITDA